mazjap/mazjap.github.io/README.md

 # Jordan Christensen Portfolio Website

 As a 13 year old kid, my dream was to make my own website.
 Not because I had anything to sell or something to say, I just wanted one for the challenge.
 I tried using a website building service, but I wasn't satisfied; it had limited customization and watermarks everywhere.
 This led to 13 year old me learning the very basics of HTML and CSS.
-While it wasn’t a difficult task, I was able to create the first project that I felt satisfied and proud of.
+While it wasn’t a difficult task, I was able to create my first website and in turn a project that I was satisfied and proud of.

 Years later, I may not be creating websites, but I still have the same passion that I did as a 13 year old kid.
 I made this portfolio not because I have anything to sell or something to say, but because I accept the challenge.

 ## Getting Started